haktan313/HStatsManager/README.md

   - ### Widget Integration:

     To use the widget in your game:

-    Step 1: Add the widget to your UI using CreateWidget.
+    - **Step 1**: Add the widget to your UI using CreateWidget.
-    Step 2: Assign the StatHandlerObject property of the widget to reference the HStatHandler component on your character.
+    - **Step 2**: Assign the StatHandlerObject property of the widget to reference the HStatHandler component on your character.
 This connection allows the widget to pull real-time data from the character's stats.

     ![functions - copia](https://github.com/user-attachments/assets/0c1d237b-2a6b-42da-880a-0e9e508ee929)